BurnOutTrader/ff_rithmic_api/README.md

         base_url: "wss://rituz00100.rithmic.com:443".to_string()
     };

-    // Save credentials to file
+    // Save credentials to file "rithmic_credentials.toml" is in the .git_ignore credentials.save_credentials_to_file("rithmic_credentials.toml").unwrap();
-    credentials.save_credentials_to_file("rithmic_credentials.toml").unwrap();

     // Define the file path for credentials